 - Does Not Like Shoes

 - Fanservice: Fellow Oscar-winning Australian Cate Blanchett once said "Only my husband sees my bum."
-Kidman is somewhat more... um... generous with regards to her own behind (and other parts of her anatomy).
+Kidman has proven to be somewhat more... um... generous with regards to her own behind (and just about every other part of her anatomy).

 - Fake Nationality: The majority of her film roles, since she rarely gets a chance to play an Aussie (even in Australia she plays a Brit).
 These include:

 - Fake American: Many roles.
 She technically has dual-citizenship since she was born in Honolulu, though both of her parents come from Australia and she was raised there from age 4.